Benefits of a Power of Attorney: Financial Protection for Older Adults

-Stuart C. Bear, an elder law and estate planning attorney at Chestnut Cambronne in Minneapolis, recalls working with an elderly woman who needed financial protection from her grandchildren.
-“I would see her in the nursing home and at one of our visits she said, ‘Stuart, I’m so glad you’re here.
+Stuart C. Bear, an elder law and estate planning attorney at Chestnut Cambronne in Minneapolis, recalls working with an older woman who needed financial protection from her grandchildren.
+“I would see her in the nursing home, and at one of our visits, she said, ‘Stuart, I’m so glad you’re here.
 You’ve got to help me.
-I feel as I’ve become the family ATM machine,’” Bear says. “‘Help me protect myself.’”
+I feel as if I’ve become the family ATM machine,” Bear says. “‘Help me protect myself.'”

-“I’ve had lots of cases where kids are stealing their mom’s money and don’t seem to think that’s wrong in any way, shape or form,” says Mary Joki Ebb, an elder law and estate planning attorney at Mary Ebb Law in White Bear Lake.
+“I’ve had lots of cases where kids are stealing their aging parents’ finances and don’t seem to think that’s wrong in any way, shape or form,” says Mary Joki Ebb, an elder law and estate planning attorney at Mary Ebb Law in Vadnais Heights.

 The Different Powers of Attorney

 A durable power of attorney is effective when signed and continues until the person revokes it or dies.
 “The beauty of a durable power of attorney is when the representative notices that a senior may need some assistance, they can instantly step in,” Bear says.
-The other beauty: It’s a fairly straightforward document that only takes about an hour of an attorney’s time (and as such should cost under $500).
+It’s also a fairly straightforward document that only takes about an hour of an attorney’s time (and, as such, should cost under $500).

-Everything is put into words with a durable power of attorney document, allowing for detailed arrangements to be made.
+Everything goes into the durable power of attorney document, allowing for detailed arrangements.
 “It has more clout in a lot of situations,” Ebb says.
 “Especially if you have a lot of assets, it just has more punch.”

-If the attorney-in-fact is suspected to be conducting financial mistreatment, they can be changed at any time by creating a new power of attorney.
-A springing power of attorney “springs” into effect when the principal is deemed incapacitated in some way.
-Bear typically advises against this type because its effectiveness hinges on a clear, sudden change in health, such as a stroke.
-It can be harder to utilize the document when faced with a gradual loss of mental and physical capabilities.
+A springing power of attorney “springs” into effect when the principal is incapacitated in some way.
+Bear typically advises against this type because its effectiveness hinges on a clear, sudden change in their physical or mental health.
+It can be harder to use the document when faced with a gradual decline in mental and physical capabilities.

-The simplest option is called a Statutory Short Form—a document created by the Legislature that only needs to be filled out instead of written.
-The form cannot be modified but it does allow the principal to select whether or not they want to the power of attorney to continue or end when they become incapacitated.
+The simplest option in Minnesota is a Statutory Short Form — a document created by the state legislature that only requires filing, rather than drafting a new document.
+You cannot modify the form, but it does allow you to select whether or not you want the power of attorney to continue or end if you become incapacitated.

-A conservatorship is a court procedure (and as such can cost between $3,000 and $5,000; if it’s contested, it may be even more) in which the court appoints a conservator to manage an individual’s estate.
+A conservatorship is a court procedure in which the court appoints a conservator to manage an individual’s estate.
 A conservator is often appointed when an individual didn’t obtain a power of attorney while they had capacity.
-A family member may file a petition with the court to be appointed the conservator and the court grants specific powers depending on the situation.
+A family member may file a petition with the court to become the conservator.
+The court grants specific powers depending on the living and financial situation.

+By the time the problem starts, “I don’t want to sugarcoat it, the money is going to be long gone,” Bear says.
+However, when you see red flags of potential abuse, there are ways to wall off personal finances for protection, while still giving access to trusted family members.
 Minnesotans can protect themselves or a loved one from financial exploitation by planning up front.
-By the time the problem starts, “I don’t want to sugarcoat it, the money is going to be long gone,” Bear says.
-However, when a problem is identified, there are ways to wall-off personal finances for protection, while still giving access to trusted family members.

 A responsible family member oversaw her accounts and paid her bills on her behalf under her power of attorney.
-The rest of the family was required to put requests in writing and not make unplanned visits.
+The rest of the family had to submit requests in writing and avoid unplanned visits.

 “She wasn’t giving up anything.
 She was appointing some tough guys to look out for her.
 And that worked really, really well,” Bear says.
 “She lived the last years of her life protected.”